How To Build A Fire Pit In 11 Simple Steps

 Lay out your first layer of pavers.
 Sink your shovel into the ground around the outside of the ring to mark the area where you need to dig.
 Once you’ve made it around the edge, move the pavers out of the way.

-Dig out the area, removing all the grass, until it is around 7 inches deep.
+Dig out the area until it’s about seven inches deep.
 Dispose of any grass or sod in a lawn bag or yard waste container for trash day.
 Keep the depth uniform, making sure to remove any roots.

 Note: If you’re building the pit on a patio, you won’t need to dig a hole or create a base.
 Instead, consider cementing the first row of blocks to the patio to keep the pit from shifting.
-Skip to step 9.
+Skip to Step 8.

 Step 9: Prepare Your Base

-Use your level to make sure your base is flat.
+Make sure your base is flat by using a level.
 If it isn’t, add or remove dirt.

 Pour the crushed gravel paver base onto the flat surface, continuously tamping it down and wetting.
-Add more crushed gravel and water until the tamped base is about 5 inches thick.
+Add more crushed gravel and water until the tamped base is about five inches thick.

 Step 10: Lay The Stones